Is a Cereal Business in Kenya Really Profitable- 2025?

 The market and feasibility study will give you an informed conclusion about investing in cereals or business.
 While you are the best suited to conduct it, consider hiring a consultant like Agcenture Advisory for technical areas like cash modeling and competitor analysis.
 The studies range from as low as Ksh 10,000 to 100,000 depending on your goal.
 The consultant should give you a feasibility study recommending your next steps.

-How to write a Cereal Business plan in Kenya
+3. write a Business plan for a cereals business in Kenya

 • A description of your cereals business; wholesale or retail, location, product range, vision and mission, etc.